urschrei/pyzotero/doc/index.rst

       directory, and a :py:meth:`Zotero.item()` call is first made to determine the attachment filename.
 No error checking is done regarding the path.

+      .. note:: HTML snapshots will be dumped as zip files, with "zip" appended to the file name.

       .. code-block:: python

         # write a file to the current working directory using the stored filename